-In Loyola's early childhood special education program, you'll learn skills and strategies to support students with special needs from birth through third grade
+In Loyola's early childhood special education program, you'll learn inclusive, specialized teaching practices to support each and every child from birth through second grade

 Our commitment to you

 Upon graduation with a bachelor of science in early child special education degree from Loyola, you will possess the following knowledge, skills, and professional values necessary to to address the needs of children special needs from birth to third grade in inclusive school environments.

 You'll develop a deep understanding of both content and pedagogy to provide developmentally appropriate instruction to all students.
 You will also be eligible for Illinois licensure in the following areas: